CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

 Unified Communication

-The marketing term Unified Communication (UC) summarizes all configuration recommendations for Apple's built-in apps, such as FaceTime and iMessage for video and messaging.
+The marketing term Unified Communication (UC) summarizes all configuration recommendations for Apple's built-in apps, such as FaceTime and iMessage for video and message chats.

 Table: Using the "Restrictions on iOS" configuration option - Unified Communication

 Should security management already define recommendations for handling chat and video telephony applications, these recommendations should also apply to the use of FaceTime and iMessage.
 When using FaceTime and iMessage, all information on all devices associated with the Apple ID is displayed simultaneously in the application itself and in the message center.

-Diagnostic and usage dataBased on Apple's guidance, the diagnostic and usage data may include details of hardware and operating system specifications and performance statistics, as well as information about how the device and the apps are used.
+Diagnostic and usage data
+Based on Apple's guidance, the diagnostic and usage data may include details of hardware and operating system specifications and performance statistics, as well as information about how the device and the apps are used.
 Users' personal data are either not recorded at all or deleted from the reports before they are sent to Apple.
 In addition, if the user has agreed to provide this information to Apple and the location services are enabled, the current location of the device will also be sent.
 The setting values ​​listed in the table for handling diagnostic and usage data as well as location data are recommended.

 Table: Using the "Restrictions on iOS" configuration option - Diagnostic and usage data